-Despite the changes in state law, the Academy remains subject to these requirements under federal law.
+Despite changes in Maine state law regarding marijuana possession, the Academy remains subject to these requirements under federal law.
 As a result, the Academy continues to prohibit the possession and/or use of marijuana as set forth in the Academy's Drug Policy, included in Appendix A. These restrictions include, but are not limited to, prohibiting marijuana (medical or other) possession and/or use across the entire campus, including all open areas and buildings (including residence halls).

 Any member of the Academy community, who through their use or abuse of alcohol or drugs presents a danger to themselves or others, or otherwise interferes with the mission or reputation of the Academy, will be held accountable for their actions.
 Any disciplinary action taken will be in accordance with the procedures outlined in the Alcohol and Drug Policies and the Student Honor Code of Conduct and Responsibilities.
 In addition, those persons studying in Coast Guard license programs are also accountable to the US Coast Guard concerning the use or abuse of alcohol or drugs.
-Educational programs are provided to new students during orientation to educate them about the alcohol and drug use, and the legal consequences for illegal alcohol and other drug use.
+Educational programs are provided to new students during orientation to educate them about the alcohol and drug policy, the effects of alcohol and drugs, the laws and campus policies regarding alcohol and drug use, and the legal consequences for illegal alcohol and other drug use.
 New students are required to participate in the AlcoholEdu on-line education program.
-During Parent Orientation, offered virtually in the summer of 2020, Academy administrators thoroughly review the alcohol and drug policies with parents and suggest strategies parents can employ to make expectations clear to their students regarding alcohol use and abuse.
+During Parent Orientation, offered in person and virtually in the summer of 2021, Academy administrators thoroughly review the alcohol and drug policies with parents and suggest strategies parents can employ to make expectations clear to their students regarding alcohol use and abuse.